------ WORK IN PROGRESS -----------------

 repaired emergency rail bridge over the Seine River was

 being used for vehicular traffic at time of attack.
-This
+This trapped

-Group destroys or damages 252 vehicles including many
+damages 252 vehicles including many tanks.

 October 28th -